okgourmet.com Home of Steve's Restaurant Reviews

 From this point on I am switching to the regular menu, although it still includes some authentic Mexican items.
 These are all complete meals, and most come with side dishes such as rice and beans.

-One good choice is the Efrain Especial, which I ordered on the waiter's recommendation.
-This comes with the "Efrain Especial Sauce," a tomato based sauce that gave it a traditional Mexican flavor.
+One good choice was the Efrain Especial, which I ordered on the waiter's recommendation.
+This came with the "Efrain Especial Sauce," a tomato based sauce that gave it a traditional Mexican flavor.
 This dish was more than filling, with nine large shrimp plus catfish.
-I was served a "half order," though, which I thought was more than enough food and which made me very happy because of the reduced price.
+I was served a "half order," which I thought had just the right quantity and came at a good price.
+In 2012, though, the servers told me they no longer served the half order, so I now have to qualify this by saying that for my appetite it would be too much food (and also I do not look forward to the higher price).

 The seafood dishes at Abel's are popular as a Lent meal before Easter, but as I found out they are good any time.

-The fresh Melón Agua Fresca was very good, and has become my drink of choice just about every time I go to Abel's.
+The fresh Melón Agua Fresca (Canteloupe drink) was very good, and has become my drink of choice just about every time I go to Abel's.

 Enchiladas rojas